founchoo/GongYun-for-Android/README.md

   - Automatic calculation of GPA and average score
   - Grade filter

 If you find some bugs or have some ideas on how to improve it, feel free to post a issue or pull requests.
-Any help would be appricated!
+Any help would be appreciated!